mkarpiarz/cloud-native-docs/gpu-operator/gpu-driver-upgrades.rst

        autoUpgrade: true
        # maxParallelUpgrades (default=1): Number of nodes that can be upgraded in parallel.
 0 means infinite.
        maxParallelUpgrades: 1
+       # maximum number of nodes with the driver installed, that can be unavailable during
+       # the upgrade.
+Value can be an absolute number (ex: 5) or
+       # a percentage of total nodes at the start of upgrade (ex:
+       # 10%).
+Absolute number is calculated from percentage by rounding
+       # up.
+By default, a fixed value of 25% is used.'
+       maxUnavailable: 25%
        # waitForCompletion: Options for the 'wait-for-completion' state, which will wait for a user-defined group of pods
        #    to complete before upgrading the driver on a node.
        waitForCompletion: